vaintrub/YakubovichBot/README.md

 `-v /Your/local/path/YakubovichBot/storage:/usr/src/YakubovichBot/storage`*

 ## ☑️ TODO
+- [ ] Create unit tests!!!
-- [ ] Handle cases where the user does not have a nickname or first name
+- [x] Handle cases where the user does not have a nickname or first name
 - [ ] Make the session class standalone
 - [ ] Build logs